-Keep the class provision map up to date, outlining current provision arrangements and targets for all pupils in their class with additional needs
+Keep the class tracker up to date (alongside TAs), outlining current provision arrangements and targets for all pupils in their class with additional needs.

-• Be responsible for meeting special educational needs; use the Inclusion Manager strategically to support the quality of teaching, evaluate the quality of support and contribute to school improvement.

-- Have high aspirations for every pupil: Set clear progress targets for pupils and be clear about how the full range of resources are going to help them. - Carefully monitor the progress of pupils with SEND in their class and make timely adjustments to provision as and when necessary. - Involve parents and pupils at every stage.
+- Be responsible for meeting special educational needs; use the Inclusion Manager and inclusion team strategically to support the quality of teaching, evaluate the quality of support and contribute to school improvement. - Have high aspirations for every pupil: Set clear progress targets for pupils and be clear about how the full range of resources are going to help them. - Carefully monitor the progress of pupils with SEND in their class and make timely adjustments to provision as and when necessary. - Involve parents and pupils at every stage.

-The role of the Teaching Assistant:
+The role of the Teaching Assistants: